-Clarence Thomas: US Supreme Court judge acknowledges 'gifts' for first time
+Clarence Thomas: US Supreme Court judge acknowledges paid-for trips

 - Published

-US Supreme Court Justice Clarence Thomas has acknowledged he took three trips aboard a Republican donor's plane last year, as an ethics row grips the top court.
+US Supreme Court Justice Clarence Thomas has acknowledged he took three trips aboard a Republican megadonor's private plane last year, as an ethics row grips the nation's top court.

 The conservative judge said failing to previously report receiving such hospitality had been "inadvertent".